remcoeissing/blog/_posts/2022-10-23-remove-unknown-objects.md

 title: "Remove unkown objects from Azure Role Based Access Control"
 layout: post
 ---
 When working within your Azure environment you leverage Role Based Access Control, either on your Management Group, subscription, resource group or even on a resource level.
 Now due to a variety of reasons you eventually see a identity with the name *Identity not found*.
-So you know have a case where permissions are assigned to an identity that got removed; this typically happens in cases where users get removed from Azure Active Directory or for example a Managed Identity that got removed.
+So you now have a case where permissions are assigned to an identity that got removed; this typically happens in cases where users get removed from Azure Active Directory or for example a Managed Identity that got removed.

 ## Why should I care?